nassetti/bim-bim-beep/README.md

 ## Testing
 * HTML

-    Tested in the HTML W3C validator with no issues highlighted.
+    * Tested in the HTML W3C validator with no issues highlighted.

     <img src=readme-assets/html-w3c.png alt="Image illustrating no HTML issues">

 * CSS

-    Tested in the CSS Jigsaw validator with no issues highlighted.
+    * Tested in the CSS Jigsaw validator with no issues highlighted.

     <img src=readme-assets/css-w3c.png alt="Image illustrating no CSS issues">

 * JavaScript

-    Tested in the JSHint validator.
-Some potential issues showing as the JS code has some code only available in ES6.
+    * Tested in the JSHint validator.
+Some potential issues show as the JS code has some code only available in ES6.

 * Github Pages

-    Tested in GitPod live server as well as Github Pages.
+    * Tested in GitPod live server as well as Github Pages.

 * Mobile Size

-    Media query written for screen sizes under 700px in width.
+    * Media query written for screen sizes under 700px in width.
 This means users can interact with the page under most screen conditions.

     <img src=readme-assets/mobile-test.png alt="Image illustrating mobile screen test">

+* Browser

+     * Github Page tested in Firefox, Safari, Edge, and Chrome and all operating as expected.

+## Potential Features in Future Iterations

+* Keyboard Functionality

+     * As the game was originally designed for keyboard functionality and was adapted to allow clicks instead in future iterations I would hope to add functionality          that allows the user to utilise both means of interacting with the game.

+* Failure Sequence

+     * In its current state, though the game does have a failure mechanism that triggers when the user input does not match that of the computer, it only triggers when        the user has zero clicks left.
+In future iterations, it would be good for the failure mechanism to be triggered as soon as the pattern differs from the expect            sequence.

 ## References
 [Freshman: Build a Simon Game](https://freshman.tech/simon-game/)